| | |

 The Lagoon and Trifid Nebulae by Trevor Jones.

-If you are just getting started in astrophotography, I hope that this post has inspired you to take a second look at the camera equipment you may already own and start using it for the night sky.
+If you are just starting astrophotography, I hope this post has inspired you to take a second look at the camera equipment you may already own and start using it for the night sky.

 For my latest astrophotography adventures, feel free to subscribe to AstroBackyard on YouTube and Instagram.
 Clear skies!